radgrad/docusaurus2/docs/developers/getting-started/howto/install-radgrad.md

 title: Install RadGrad
 ---

+## Obtain repo permissions

+To do RadGrad development, you must obtain write access to the RadGrad repository.

+Note that our software process (IDPM) does not involve forking and pull requests.
+Instead, you will clone this repository and make branches to carry out development tasks.

+## Install Meteor

-First, download and install [Meteor](https://www.meteor.com/).
+Next, download and install [Meteor](https://www.meteor.com/).

+## Download RadGrad

-Second, download the RadGrad source code from [https://github.com/radgrad/radgrad2](https://github.com/radgrad/radgrad2).
+Next, download the RadGrad source code from [https://github.com/radgrad/radgrad2](https://github.com/radgrad/radgrad2).

+## Install RadGrad

 Next, cd to the `radgrad2/app/` directory and invoke `meteor npm install`: